bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:50:06

-So how does that, is that something you're really hoping for in terms of helping with adoption?
+Is that something you're really hoping for in terms of helping with adoption?
 I mean, I've seen that cited as one of the more useful gains from doing L2 is the storage component.
 So what do you take?